TheWhiteSasquatch/Pickles/README.md

 3. **Click "🥒GRID"** to show the stream monitoring grid
 4. **Click "🥒"** to access settings and channel management

-### Adding Channels
+### Channel Management
-1. Click the logo → Settings button
-2. Scroll to "🥒 Pickle Channels" section
-3. Enter a channel name in the input field
-4. Click "Add" or press Enter
-5. The script will start monitoring that channel
+- **Pre-configured List**: Channels are automatically loaded from GitHub
+- **Remove Unwanted**: Use the ❌ button next to channels you don't want to monitor
+- **GitHub Updates**: Channel list updates automatically when the GitHub file is modified

 ### Viewing Streams
 - **Grid View**: Click "🥒GRID" to see all live streams in a responsive grid